docker-mailserver/docker-mailserver/docs/content/config/environment.md

 !!! warning "Current State"

     Rspamd-support is under active development.
-Be aware that breaking changes can happen at any time.
+Be aware that changes can happen at any time.
 To get more information, see [the detailed documentation page for Rspamd][docs-rspamd].

 - **0** => disabled
 - 1 => enabled